remult/remult/docs/guide/using-server-only-packages.md

  ```
 :::

-The reason we get this error is that the `fs` module on which we rely here, is only relevant in the context of a `Node JS` server and not in the context of the browser.
+The reason we get this error is that the `fs` module on which we rely here, is only relevant in the remult of a `Node JS` server and not in the remult of the browser.

 To solve this problem, we'll `abstract` the call to `fs` and `inject` it only when we are running on the server.